Achaaram Ammini Osharam Omana: Plot

 Ammini is the daughter of Sivan Pilla Muthalaali.
 Sivan Pillai was one of the richest men in the locality years ago.
 However, he spoiled all wealth once he became addicted to gambling.
 Now they are staying in a house whose condition is pathetic.
-Ammini joins the police and is appointed as traffic police in the locality, which Sivan Pilla can't accept.
+Ammini joins the police and is appointed as traffic police constable in the locality, which Sivan Pilla can't accept.
 After watching a young and energetic Ammini, a medical representative Sudhakaran falls for her.
 Sudhakaran comes to Ammini's house and asks for her hand.
 When Sivan Pillai and his wife Padmavathi were about to accept the proposal, Ammini says that she is not prepared for the marriage now and she will think about it only after 5 years.
 A dejected Sivan Pillai, with the remaining money in hand, decides to restart the business of wood export along with his staff Kittu Pillai and leaves home.

 Gopala Pillai is the flute player in a temple along with Paakaran who plays the drum.
 Paakaran's father had initially married Paruvamma.
 After Paakaran's birth, his father died and Gopala Pillai had married Paruvamma, and they had three children – Sudhakaran, Ravikumar, and Urmila.
 They all were staying in the house which was owned by Paakaran's father.
 Before death, Paakaran's father had written the note that he is transferring all his wealth to Paruvamma and that when Paakaran attains the right age, Paruvamma has to transfer all that she likes to Paakaran.
 However, Paruvamma behaves like all the wealth belongs to her and treats Paakaran like a servant, often denying him food and making him do all the household activities including kitchen work.
 Paruvamma's behaviour towards her current husband (Gopala Pillai) is also very bad.
 However, she is very keen about her sons and daughter.
 Her elder son Sudhakaran is against the harsh behaviour of Paruvamma towards Paakaran, and once they argue about this, Sudhakaran leaves the house.
 Sudhakaran often visits Ammini's parents, however Ammini stands stern with her decision to marry only after five years.

 Kappalandi Kalyani is a street seller.
 Though appearing to be a peanut seller, she sells liquor manufactured illegally.
 Pankajakshan is one of her clients.
 Thankaraj, the police constable, who is behind the illegal liquor mafia, knows her as a peanut seller, but is unaware that she sells liquor.
 A boy asks her for a job, and she takes him to assist her and find out people asking for liquor.